TIBCOSoftware/snappydata/docs/monitoring/monitor-manage.md

 ## Table and Data Storage Information

-The SYS.SYSTABLES table provides information about all tables that are created in the SnappyData system.
+The SYS.SYSTABLES table provides information about all tables that are created in the TIBCO ComputeDB system.
 You can use different queries to obtain details about tables and the server groups that host data for those tables.

 -   [Displaying a List of Tables](#display-list-of-tables)
 -   [Determining Whether a Table Is Replicated or Partitioned](#determine-replica-partition)